-Create NSW is working quickly to look at ways we can provide immediate support for the arts, screen and cultural sector impacted by the extreme weather events and flooding in NSW.
+Create NSW is working quickly to look at ways we can provide support for the arts, screen and cultural sector impacted by the extreme weather events and flooding in NSW.

 We understand the importance and urgency of the situation, and appreciate your immediate focus is your safety and rescue efforts for your organisation and local community.

 On this page, you will find links to resources from the NSW Government and the Australian Government.
 You will also find links to other helpful websites and material from a range of other sites, including those concerning mental health.

 - NSW Floods – Information and support services For individuals, families and businesses seeking financial assistance, support or information in relation to NSW floods.

 - Disaster Relief Grant: If your home has been damaged in the current floods, you’re uninsured and a low-income earner, you may be eligible for a Disaster Relief Grant.
 It’s important to note that this grant is intended to help you make your home safe and habitable after a disaster, not to compensate for losses.
 More information.

 - February and March 2022 storm and flood disaster recovery small business grant: This grant is currently only available in council areas that were disaster-declared as of 3 March 2022.
 You can register for updates for council areas that have been disaster-declared since then.
 This grant provides up to $50,000 to help small businesses and not-for-profits affected by the current floods cover the costs of clean-up and resuming operations.
 More information.

 - Disaster Relief loan for not-for-profit organisations: Eligible not-for-profit organisations can apply for a loan of up to $25,000 to cover the restoration of essential facilities, equipment or other assets damaged or destroyed in the current floods.
 These funds may also be directed towards temporary storage or leasing of alternate premises.
 More information.